Dramelac/SetupMyKali/README.md

 # SetupMyKali
-This project can configure a live USB kali with a persistent encrypted partition
+This project can automatically configure a live USB kali with a persistent encrypted partition

 ## Prerequisites

 This script require **cryptsetup**, **parted** and **dd**.

+    apt-get update && apt-get install cryptsetup

 ## How to use